instafluff/WebWebWebs/README.md

 # WebWebWebs
+The lightest alternative to ExpressJS with HTTPS.
 The Comfiest Way to make web APIs and static file servers with automated SSL Certificates!

 **WebWebWebs** lets you create a web server with APIs ***SUPER EASILY*** in just a few lines of code while also automatically getting free SSL certificates via [Let's Encrypt](https://www.letsencrypt.org) and renewing them.